Milo the Knight

 Parent’s pastel-driven illustrations bring the story to vibrant life, treating Milo’s progression with sensitivity and care to reveal the true might of the boy under the armour.
 Her flourishing touches and compelling characters are eye-catching and engaging for even the youngest of readers.mRb

-Tina Wayland recently completed her Creative Writing MA at Concordia University, where she won the department’s David McKeen Award in 2022 and 2024.
-She’s been published in such places as carte blanche, Headlight Anthology, and Soliloquies Anthology, as well as longlisted for the CBC Nonfiction Prize and shortlisted in Room Magazine.
+Tina Wayland holds an MA in Creative Writing from Concordia, winning the department’s McKeen Award in 2021 and 2023.
+She’s published in such places as carte blanche, Headlight, yolk, LBRNTH, and forthcoming in Scrivener, as well as longlisted for the CBC Nonfiction Prize and shortlisted for Room Magazine’s Short Forms Contest.
+Tina is currently writing a book about her Lithuanian grandmother, funded by the Canada Council for the Arts.

 Comments